-- B. "local government" means an incorporated city, town or village, whether incorporated under general act, special act or special charter, or a county or, when the context requires, the governing body of an incorporated city, town or village or a county; - C. "clerk" means the clerk or other official of a local government who is the chief custodian of the official records of the local government; - D. "federal government" means the United States of America or an agency or instrumentality, corporate or otherwise, of the United States; - E. "slum area" means an area within the area of operation in which there are numerous residential or nonresidential buildings, improvements and structures that are dilapidated, deteriorated, aged or obsolete or that have inadequate provision for ventilation, light, air or sanitation or the area lacks open spaces or has a high density of population or overcrowding or there exist in the area conditions that endanger life or property by fire or other causes, and the area is conducive to ill health, transmission of disease, infant mortality, juvenile delinquency or crime and is detrimental to the public health, safety, morals or welfare;
+[G. "state" means the state of New Mexico;

+H.] F. "slum area" means an area within the area of operation in which there are numerous residential or nonresidential buildings, improvements and structures [whether residential or nonresidential, which, by reason of its dilapidation, deterioration, age, obsolescence] that are dilapidated, deteriorated, aged or obsolete or that have inadequate provision for ventilation, light, air or sanitation or the area lacks open spaces or has a high density of population or overcrowding or [the existence of] there exist in the area conditions that endanger life or property by fire or other causes, and the area is conducive to ill health, transmission of disease, infant mortality, juvenile delinquency or crime and is detrimental to the public health, safety, morals or welfare;

-"blighted area" means an area within the area F. of operation other than a slum area that substantially impairs or arrests the sound growth and economic health and well-being within the jurisdiction of a local government or a locale within the jurisdiction of a local government because of the presence of a substantial number of deteriorated or deteriorating structures; a predominance of defective or inadequate street layout; faulty lot layout in relation to size, adequacy, accessibility or usefulness; unsanitary or unsafe conditions; deterioration of site or other improvements; diversity of ownership; tax or special assessment delinquency exceeding the fair value of the land; defective or unusual conditions of title; improper subdivision; lack of adequate housing facilities in the area; or obsolete or impractical planning and platting or an area where a significant number of commercial or mercantile businesses have closed or significantly reduced their operations due to the economic losses or loss of profit due to operating in the area, low levels of commercial or industrial activity or redevelopment or any combination of such factors; or an area that retards the provisions of housing accommodations or constitutes an economic or social burden and is a menace to the public health, safety, morals or welfare in its present condition and use;
+[1.]
+G. "blighted area" means an area within the area of operation other than a slum area that [because of the presence of a substantial number of deteriorated or deteriorating structures, predominance of defective or inadequate street layout, faulty lot layout in relation to size, adequacy, accessibility or usefulness, insanitary or unsafe conditions, deterioration of site or other improvements, diversity of ownership, tax or special assessment delinquency exceeding the fair value of the land, defective or unusual conditions of title, improper subdivision or lack of adequate housing facilities in the area or obsolete or impractical planning and platting or an area where a significant number of commercial or mercantile businesses have closed or significantly reduced their operations due to the economic losses or loss of profit due to operating in the area, low levels of commercial or industrial activity or redevelopment or any combination of such factors | substantially impairs or arrests the sound growth and economic health and well-being [of a municipality] within the jurisdiction of a local government or a locale within [a municipality] the jurisdiction of a local government because of the presence of a substantial number of deteriorated or deteriorating structures; a predominance of defective or inadequate street layout; faulty lot layout in relation to size, adequacy, accessibility or usefulness; insanitary or unsafe conditions; deterioration of site or other improvements; diversity of ownership; tax or special assessment delinquency exceeding the fair value of the land; defective or unusual conditions of title; improper subdivision; lack of adequate housing facilities in the area; or obsolete or impractical planning and platting or an area where a significant number of commercial or mercantile businesses have closed or significantly reduced their operations due to the economic losses or loss of profit due to operating in the area, low levels of commercial or industrial activity or redevelopment or any combination of such factors; or an area that retards the provisions of housing accommodations or constitutes an economic or social burden and is a menace to the public health, safety, morals or welfare in its present condition and use;

-G. "metropolitan redevelopment project" or

-"project" means an activity, undertaking or series of

-activities or undertakings designed to eliminate slums or

-blighted areas in areas designated as metropolitan

-redevelopment areas and the activity or undertaking conforms

-to an approved plan for the area for slum clearance and

-redevelopment, rehabilitation and conservation;
+[J.] H. "metropolitan redevelopment project" or "project" means an activity, undertaking or series of activities or undertakings designed to eliminate slums or blighted areas in areas designated as metropolitan redevelopment areas and [that] the activity or undertaking conforms to an approved plan for the area for slum clearance and redevelopment, rehabilitation and conservation;

-H. "slum clearance and redevelopment" means the use of those powers authorized by the Metropolitan Redevelopment Code to eliminate slum areas and undertake activities authorized by the Metropolitan Redevelopment Code to rejuvenate or revitalize those areas so that the conditions that caused those areas to be designated slum areas are eliminated;
+[K.] I. "slum clearance and redevelopment" means the use of those powers authorized by the Metropolitan Redevelopment Code [for the purpose of eliminating] to eliminate slum areas and [undertaking] undertake activities authorized by the Metropolitan Redevelopment Code to rejuvenate or revitalize those areas so that the conditions that caused those areas to be designated slum areas are eliminated;